Knowing how to screenshot on Windows 10 — capturing an image of your screen — is one of the most useful tools for any PC user.

 Whether you need a screenshot to share with a work colleague or just to capture something you’ve spotted online, once you know how to do it you’ll be snapping screengrabs frequently.

 Here’s the easiest way to screenshot on Windows 10.
+If you're running Windows 11, the steps are similar.

 How to screenshot on Windows 10: Whole screen